At Mount Druitt Children’s Centre, we support both children and their families to grow and thrive.

 If you're interested in joining our team of early childhood educators, see below.

-2 Mount Street,
+N Block 2 Mount Street,

-Mount Druitt 2770
+Mount Druitt NSW 2770

-Opening hours: Monday to Friday 8am – 6pm, open 49 weeks per year
+Opening hours: Monday to Friday, 8:00 am – 6:00 pm, open 49 weeks per year

-Licensed number of children: 46 per day
+Number of children: 46 per day

-Inclusions: Morning tea, afternoon tea and late snack, wet wipes, bed linen, nappy cream, hats and sunscreen
+Inclusions: Morning tea, afternoon tea and late snack, wet wipes, bed linen, nappy cream, hats, and sunscreen

 National Quality Standard (NQS) rating: Meeting